zacharysgoldberg/Data-Analysis-Sound-Experiment-Project/README.md

 A change in a stimulus that will be just noticeable is a constant ratio of the original stimulus.

 ## Requirements
-Must have python 3+
+Must have Python 3+
 Also, if using windows machine, must have microsoft visual studio C++ compiler SDK installed prior to installing dependencies.
-If using linux/unix environment continue with installing packages from requiements.txt file.
+If using linux/unix environment continue with installing packages from requiements.txt file `pip install -r requirements.txt`.

 ## Testing
-Once dependencies installed, run 'python freq_sounds.py' in a bash terminal.
+Once dependencies installed, run `python freq_sounds.py` in a bash terminal.